-To reduce simultaneous switching noise and I/O current, QDR-IV HP SRAM provides the ability to invert all address or data pins.
+To reduce simultaneous switching noise and I/O current, QDR-IV XP SRAM provides the ability to invert all address and data pins.

-The AINV pin indicates whether the address bus, A[24:0], and the address parity bit, AP, is inverted.
+The AINV pin indicates whether the address bus- A[24:0], and the address parity bit, AP, is inverted.
 The address bus and parity bit are considered one group.
 The function of the AINV is controlled by the memory controller.
 However, the following rules should be used in the system design.

-- For a ×36 configuration part, 20 address pins plus 1 parity bit are used for 21 signals in the address group.
-If the number of 0's in the address group is≥11, AINV is set to 1 by the controller.
-As a result, no more than 11 pins may switch in the same direction during each bit time. - For a ×18 data width part, 21 address pins plus 1 parity bit are used for 22 signals in the address group.
-If the number of 0's in the address group is ≥12, AINV is set to 1 by the controller.
-As a result, no more f the number of 0's in the address group than 12 pins may switch in the same direction during each bit time.
+■ For a × 36 configuration part, 20 address pins plus 1 parity bit are used for 21 signals in the address group.If the number of 0's in the address group is ≥11, AINV is set to 1 by the controller.
+As a result, no more than 11 pins may switch in the same direction during each bit time.

+■ For a ×18 data width part, 21 address pins plus 1 parity bit are used for 22 signals in the address group.
+If the number of 0's in the address group is ≥ 12, AINV is set to 1 by the controller.
+As a result, no more than 12 pins may switch in the same direction during each bit time.